 The colormaps shown above can be accessed by simply importing CMasher.
 This makes them available in the cmasher module, in addition to registering them in matplotlib’s cm module (with added 'cmr.' prefix to avoid name clashes).
 So, for example, if one were to use the rainforest colormap, this could be done with:

 # Import CMasher to register colormaps import cmasher as cmr # Import packages for plotting import matplotlib.pyplot as plt import numpy as np # Access rainforest colormap through CMasher or MPL cmap = cmr.rainforest # CMasher cmap = plt.get_cmap('cmr.rainforest') # MPL # Generate some data to plot x = np.random.rand(100) y = np.random.rand(100) z = x**2+y**2 # Make scatter plot of data with colormap plt.scatter(x, y, c=z, cmap=cmap, s=300) plt.show()

-For other use-cases, including an overview of CMasher’s utility functions and how to use CMasher in other programming languages, see the online documentation.
+For other use-cases, including an overview of CMasher’s utility functions and how to use CMasher in other programming languages and applications, see the online documentation.